-- 163. Annex VII, Part 1, Paragraph 11 of the CRD lists five conditions (indents (a) to (e)), which exposures must meet in order to be assigned to the qualifying revolving retail (QRR) exposure class. - 164.
-The term 'individuals' used in indent (a) is equivalent to 'individual persons' in Article 86(4)(a).
-The term 'revolving' used in indent (b) is defined sufficiently in the indent. - 165.
-Indent (b) provides that loans must generally be unsecured in order to be included in the ORR exposure class.
+- 167. Annex VII, Part 1, Paragraph 11 of the CRD lists five conditions (indents (a) to (e)), which exposures must meet in order to be assigned to the qualifying revolving retail (QRR) exposure class. - 168.
+The term 'individuals' used in indent (a) is equivalent to 'individual persons' in Article 86(4)(a) of the CRD.
+The term 'revolving' used in indent (b) is explained sufficiently in the indent. - 169.
+Indent (b) provides that loans must generally be unsecured in order to be included in the QRR exposure class.
 However, loans in this exposure class may be secured by a general lien that is contractually part of various exposures on the same obligor, as long as the individual exposure is treated as unsecured for capital calculation purposes (i.e., recoveries from collateral may not be taken into account in estimating LGD).
-The phrase "if the terms permit the credit institution to cancel them [the undrawn commitments] to the full extent allowable under consumer protection and related legislation" should be interpreted as follows: an undrawn credit line is considered "immediately cancellable" even if consumer protection or related legislation prohibit the institution from cancelling it immediately or set minimum cancellation periods.
-Compliance with consumer protection regulation should not prevent institutions from classifying exposures that comply with all other criteria as qualifying revolving retail exposures. - 166.
-The EUR 100,000 threshold in indent (c) may be applied at the level of the institution.
-Subclasses within this exposure class should be
+The phrase "if the terms permit the credit institution to cancel them [the undrawn commitments] to the full extent allowable under consumer protection and related legislation" should be interpreted as follows: an undrawn credit line is considered 'immediately cancellable' even if consumer protection or related legislation prohibit the institution from cancelling it immediately or set minimum cancellation periods.
+Compliance with consumer protection regulation should not prevent institutions from classifying exposures that comply with all other criteria as qualifying revolving retail exposures. - 170.
+The threshold in indent (c) may be applied at the level of the institution.
+Subclasses within this exposure class should be differentiated if their loss rates differ significantly.
+Examples are credit cards, overdrafts, and others. - 171.
+The demonstration of the low volatility of loss rates mentioned in indent (d) should be made at least in the course of the IRB approval process, and afterwards at any time on request.
+The benchmark level for assessing the volatility of loss rates of the QRR portfolio or sub portfolios relative to the average level of loss rates should in general be the relative volatility of loss rates of other sub portfolios in the so-called 'other retail' exposure sub class, in which the institution holds exposures.
+In this case, institutions should provide data on the mean and standard deviation of the loss rates for all those subportfolios.
+When no 'other retail' exposure sub-class is available in the institution or should this sub-class not be appropriate as a benchmark level, the QRR portfolios of peer institutions, mortgage portfolios, or corporate portfolios may serve as possible alternative reference portfolios.

-- differentiated if their loss rates differ significantly.
-Examples are credit cards, overdrafts, and others. - 167.
-The demonstration of the low volatility of loss rates mentioned in indent (d) must be made at least in the course of the IRB approval process, and afterwards at any time on request.
-The benchmark level is to be the volatility of loss rates for the QRR portfolio relative to the volatility of loss rates for the other retail exposure subclasses. - 168.
-Institutions should provide data on the mean and standard deviation of the loss rates of all three retail exposure sub-classes and the exposure types (credit cards, overdrafts and/or others).
-The coefficient of variation (the standard deviation divided by the mean) is suggested as a measure of volatility, as it normalizes the standard deviation by the mean.
-Loss rate should be defined as the realised loss within a fixed period of time, measured as percentage of the exposure class value.
-Realized losses means write-offs and value adjustments on the exposures, plus foregone interest payments.
+An example of a suitable measure of volatility could be the coefficient of variation (the standard deviation divided by the mean), as it normalises the standard deviation by the mean.
+Loss rate could be defined as the realised loss within a fixed period of time, measured as percentage of the exposure class value.
+For the purpose of this test, institutions should use the definition of loss provided in paragraphs 198 and 199 of these quidelines.